theohbrothers/ScheduledTaskManagement/README.md

 ### Scheduled tasks

 To create scheduled tasks, first define the properties of each task in `.ps1` or `.json` definition file(s).
-Then feed each definition file path, directory path, or definition array objects to `Setup-ScheduledTask` to create them non-interactively.
+Then feed the definition file path(s), definition directory path(s), or definition array objects to `Setup-ScheduledTask` to create them non-interactively.

 The properties of each task definition object are based off the following cmdlets from the [`ScheduledTasks`](https://docs.microsoft.com/en-us/powershell/module/scheduledtasks) module, making them customizable and extensible: